dsalamat/songReviewSite/README.md

 ## Usage

+This app is currently live at [this link](https://travel-itinerary.onrender.com).
+To see a demonstation of using the app, watch the [Usage Video](https://youtu.be/4Mj7_Sa9Tv4).

-To use this app you need to have Node.js and Node Package Manager (npm) installed.
+To use this app locally, you need to have Node.js and Node Package Manager (npm) installed.
 If you have those then:

 1. **Clone** the repository
 2. Run `npm install` in the directory to download all necessary dependencies